puppeteer/puppeteer/docs/api/puppeteer.elementhandle.md

 </td><td>

-An element is considered to be hidden if one of the following is true:
+An element is considered to be hidden if at least one of the following is true:

-- the element has no \[computed styles\](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle).
+- the element has no [computed styles](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle).

-- the element has an empty \[bounding client rect\](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
+- the element has an empty [bounding client rect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).

-- the element's \[`visibility`\](https://developer.mozilla.org/en-US/docs/Web/CSS/visibility) is `hidden` or `collapse`.
+- the element's [visibility](https://developer.mozilla.org/en-US/docs/Web/CSS/visibility) is `hidden` or `collapse`.

 </td></tr>
 <tr><td>